 You will learn piloting and navigation skills in two days of classroom instruction and a review/test session.
 Upon successful completion, you will earn your ASA 105 certification if you are a current ASA member.

-In addition, an optional daysail on the Chesapeake Bay is offered for applying your practical navigation skills.
-With the completion of this daysail, you will earn your ANSA Piloting and Navigation certification based on the Navy standards (USNSA).
+In addition, an optional follow up day sail on the Chesapeake Bay will be offered ($50) to apply your practical navigation skills.
+With the completion of this day sail, you will also earn your USNSA Piloting and Navigation certification based on the Navy standards.

-The course will cover navigation aids such as buoys, day-marks, and lighthouses; how to read charts; other publications; magnetic and true north direction; checking for compass deviation; how to use a hand-bearing compass and get a position fix based on charted landmarks; how to find the boat’s position on the chart using both the bearings and Lat/Long; plotting courses, deduced reckoning (“dead reckoning”); use of depth sounder and charted depth contours; use of GPS and chart plotters; and impacts of weather, wind, and current on navigation.
+The course will cover navigation aids such as buoys, day-marks, and lighthouses; how to read charts; other publications; magnetic and true north direction; checking for compass deviation; how to use a hand-bearing compass and get a position fix based on charted landmarks; how to find the boat’s position on the chart using both the bearings and Lat/Long; plotting courses, deduced reckoning (“dead reckoning”); use of depth sounder and charted depth contours; reading tide and current tables; and impacts of weather, wind, and current on navigation.

-Students will need to buy or borrow tools for the class.
+Students will need to buy or borrow navigation tools for the class.
 Recommended tools include: